-Goats have charming personalities, and because of this they can make good pets for people as well as companions for other animals.
+Goats have charming personalities, and because of this they can make good companions for people as well as pals for other animals.
 Pygmy goats and Kinder goats make excellent choices for companion goat breeds.

 One of the most popular occupations for goats these days is simply being companions.
 More people, including many urban dwellers, are discovering the joys of keeping goats solely as pets.

 Just about any breed of goat can make a good pet, though the smaller breeds are more popular as backyard companion goats.